 Although most of Reykjavik’s city parks have many trees, they generally still have a few clear spaces where you can see the sky.
 Away from the light pollution, they can be great places to enjoy the Northern Lights without having to travel too far outside the heart of the city.

 Hljómskálagarður is just a short stroll from the city center, and you can reach Klambratún in a short walk of around 15 minutes.
 You’ll need a car or cab to reach the larger parks of Laugardalur and Elliðaárdalur, both around a 10 to 15 drive away.

 Essential Clothing to Pack for Chasing the Northern Lights

-Hunting for the Aurora Borealis can take a fair few hours, so making sure you are dressed and equipped appropriately is essential for remaining comfortable throughout the night.
-Keep in mind that you’ll be outdoors for most of the time and you’ll largely be pretty inactive.
+Hunting for the Aurora Borealis can take a fair few hours, so ensuring you are appropriately dressed and equipped is essential for remaining comfortable throughout the night.
+Keep in mind that you’ll be outdoors most of the time, and you’ll largely be inactive.

-Although the nights aren’t super cold in September and October, it’s still recommended that you wear several layers of clothing.
+Although the nights aren’t super cold in September and October, wearing several layers of clothing is still recommended.
 The wind can make temperatures seem much colder than they actually are.

-From November to April you’ll really need to dress up warm.
-With nighttime temperatures plummeting to as low as -15°C (14°F), you could actually end up ill if you’re not dressed suitably for the conditions, not to mention downright cold and miserable!
+From November to April, you’ll need to dress up warm.
+With nighttime temperatures plummeting to as low as -15°C (14°F), you could end up ill if you’re not dressed suitably for the conditions, not to mention downright cold and miserable!

 If you’re planning to go Aurora hunting in the winter, don’t forget to add these items to your packing list:

-- Woollen underwear to keep you warm when standing around observing the lights
+- Woolen underwear to keep you warm when standing around observing the lights

 - Sturdy boots with a rubber sole

-- Woollen socks, scarf, gloves, and hat, as well as any other accessories that will help to keep you warm outdoors (for example ear muffs and balaclava)
+- Woolen socks, scarf, gloves, and hat, as well as any other accessories that will help to keep you warm outdoors (for example, ear muffs and balaclava)

 - Reusable hand warmers